Relrin/terraform-sage/README.md

   }
 }
 ```
 And then you're ready to go!
-Just call the `terraform-sage apply dev` commands (or any other suitable to you) without any further changes.
+Just call the `terraform-sage apply dev` command (or any other suitable to you) without any further changes.

 ## Project structure

-The `terraform-sage` application relies on the certain project structure for correct work.
-Therefore, I recommend to developers two ways to organize their own projects:
+The `terraform-sage` application relies on the certain project structure for a correct work.
+Therefore, I recommend to developers two ways of organizing their own projects:
 - Approach #1:

   ```